Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Conclusion

 \section{Conclusion}

-We have proposed a novel reinforcement learning algorithm, called optimistic constraint propagation (OCP), that synthesizes efficient exploration and value function generalization for reinforcement learning in deterministic systems.
-We have shown that OCP is sample efficient if $Q^*$ lies in the given hypothesis class, or if the given hypothesis class is the span of pre-specified indicator functions over disjoint sets.
+We have proposed a novel reinforcement learning algorithm, called optimistic constraint propagation (OCP), that synthesizes efficient exploration and value function generalization for episodic reinforcement learning in deterministic systems.
+We have shown that when the true value function $Q^*$ lies in the given hypothesis class $\Qspace$ (the coherent learning case), OCP selects optimal actions over all but at most $\dimM{\Qspace}$ episodes, where $\dimM{\Qspace}$ is the eluder dimension of $\Qspace$.
+We have also established sample efficiency and asymptotic performance guarantees for the state aggregation case, a special agnostic learning case where $\Qspace$ is the span of pre-specified indicator functions over disjoint sets.
+We have also discussed the computational complexity of OCP and presented computational results involving two illustrative examples.
+Our results demonstrate dramatic efficiency gains enjoyed by OCP relative to LSVI with Boltzmann or $\epsilon$-greedy exploration.

-It is worth pointing out that for more general reinforcement learning problems, how to design provably sample efficient algorithms with value function generalization is currently still open.
-For instance, it is not clear how to establish such algorithms for the general agnostic learning case discussed in this paper, as well as for reinforcement learning in MDPs.
-One interesting direction for future research is to extend OCP, or a variant of it, to these two problems.